Analysis | What Trump Investigations Mean for a Trump Candidacy

 4. What’s the status of the criminal cases?

 • In what may be the most serious criminal jeopardy, the FBI said it found 11 sets of documents bearing classified markings at Mar-a-Lago, a number of which were marked top secret.
 In their search warrant, agents said they were investigating a potential violation of the Espionage Act -- which makes it a crime to remove or misuse national-defense information -- along with obstruction of justice and violation of a law prohibiting the removal or destruction of government records.
-The ongoing was bolstered by an appeals court ruling that allowed investigators to use the documents with classified markings over Trump’s objection.
+Days after Trump announced his candidacy, Garland appointed Jack Smith, the former head of the Justice Department’s public integrity section, as special counsel to take over the probe.

-• The Justice Department broadened its inquiry into Jan.
-6 Capitol rioters to include people with ties to Trump.
-That seemed to raise the possibility that Trump could be charged for his role in urging his supporters to gather in Washington, then to march to the Capitol.
+• Another investigation that Smith will oversee involves Trump’s actions related to the Jan.
+6 Capitol riot.
+Trump urged his supporters to gather in Washington, then exhorted them to march to the Capitol.
 Lawyers for the Democrat-led House of Representatives Jan.
 6 committee have suggested Trump and some of his allies could be charged with trying to obstruct congressional certification of the 2020 election and also defrauding the US.

 • In Georgia, Atlanta District Attorney Fani Willis is investigating whether Trump broke the law in his attempts to alter the results of the state’s 2020 vote.
 In a Jan.
 2, 2021, phone call, Trump urged Georgia Secretary of State Brad Raffensperger to “find” him 11,780 votes -- one more than Joe Biden’s margin of victory in the state.